ethlo/lamebda/README.md

 * `project.url-prefix-enabled` - Default is true.
 If you set this to false the URLs in this project will not have the prepended project alias.

 ### Setup a project folder
 Create a project folder.
 This folder is a logical grouping for your API functions.
-We will go with the create `test` for now.
+We will go with the creative choice `test` for now.
 We now have the folder `/var/lib/lamebda/test`.

 ### Add your first script
 1. Create a folder for the functions in the test project: `/var/lib/lamebda/test/src/main/groovy/com/acme`

-2. Add a simple script in the scripts folder:
+2. Add a simple script in the `scripts` folder:

 ```groovy
 @RestController